ClarityNLP/ClarityNLP/docs/algorithms/tnm_stage_finder.rst

 Algorithm
 =========

-Clarity uses a set of regular expressions to recognize TNM codes as a whole and to decode the individual subgroups.
+ClarityNLP uses a set of regular expressions to recognize TNM codes as a whole and to decode the individual subgroups.
 A TNM code consists of mandatory ``T``, ``N``, and ``M`` groups, as well as optional ``G``, ``L``, ``R``, ``PN``, ``S``, and ``V`` groups.